Lecrapouille/TimedPetriNetEditor/README.md

 Let suppose that matrix indices start from `0`, then `N[0,2]` holds the value 1 token and `T[0,2]` holds the duration 5.
 The `[0,2]` means the arc `T2 -> T0` in the compact form (or arcs `T2 -> P0` and `P0 -> T0` in the classic Petri form).
-Note that origin and destination is inverse, this is because the matrix convention is generally the follow: `M . x` with `x` a column vector.
+Note that origin and destination are inversed, this is because the matrix convention is generally the following: `M . x` with `x` a column vector.
 This editor can generate some Julia script.
 Note that `ε` in (max,+) algebra means that there is no existing arc.